scikit-hep/scikit-hep.github.io/pages/about/citing.md

 custom_title: Citing Scikit-HEP or individual packages
 ---

-We appreciate if you consider to acknowledge the Scikit-HEP project in case it has made or is having an impact on your work or research.
+We appreciate if you consider to acknowledge the Scikit-HEP project in case it has made, or is having, an impact on your work or research.
 We suggest the following citation for the project as a whole (in BibTeX format):

 ```BibTeX